-Women live longer.
 Currently, women in the European Union have a life expectancy of 82.3 years.
 In the fifties, they didn’t get older than 72.2 years.
 It’s expected that the average age women reach in 2030 will be 85.3.
 In the Middle Ages however, the average life expectancy was between 30 and 40 years.
+Women hardly ever reached menopause.
 Most women died while giving birth, when they were 18 or 19 years old.

 In 1830, most girls started menstruating when they were 17 years old; around 1900 the average age to get your period was about 14 years.
 Currently, the average girl gets her first period when she’s about 12.